 This annual festival is eagerly awaited by CBU students, faculty, and community members.
 The festival provides new and experienced writers, directors, and actors with an opportunity to showcase their talents, and gives the public a chance to see several quality productions from numerous theatrical styles.
-Stay tuned for a full schedule of One Act Plays.
-(Schedule TBA)
+Check out this coverage in the Chronicle Herald!

 The Youth Theatre Festival is an annual event held at the CBU Boardmore Playhouse.
 This year, young theatre practitioners from Class Acts Drama School and other community youth drama groups take to the stage and perform in a series of scripted productions.
 The Festival allows our local theatre community to celebrate the vitality and dedication of our young theatre professionals.
 (Schedule TBA)